mikeal/ZDAG/SPEC.md

 If you parse both of these JSON objects with a JSON parser you'll end up with the same in-memory data, but if you then re-encode those objects to JSON at least one of them is going to produce a different string than you originally parsed.
-This round-trip problem can cause lots of problems when you're hashing the encoded data.
+This round-trip problem can cause lots of issues when you're hashing the encoded data.

 JSON contains this variability so that you can use it as a flexible string based format for data structures.